iarsov/iarsov.github.io/_posts/2019-11-03-blog-migrated-to-github-pages.markdown

 If you want to use custom domain for you site, like I do, then you need to let GitHub know what domain/subdomain you want to use and update your DNS settings.

-Provide your domain/subdomain to GitHub Pages via _your\_repository_ -> Settings -> GitHub Pages -> _Custom domain_
+Provide your domain/subdomain to GitHub Pages via _your\_repository_ -> Settings -> GitHub Pages -> _Custom domain_.
 This will create CNAME file in the root directory and it will store the custom domain.

 At this point you won't be able to _Enforce HTTPS_